EvaluationContext/evaluationcontext.github.io/_posts/2025-01-20-graphframes.md

   concat(wu.workspaceId, wu.groupUserAccessRight) as id,
   wu.workspaceId as nodeId,
   w.name,
-  'workspace' as type,
+  'Workspace' as type,
   wu.groupUserAccessRight as accessRight
   from {savePath}.workspaceusers as wu left join {savePath}.workspaces as w
     on wu.workspaceId = w.id
   """)\
   .union(spark.sql(f"""
     select
     concat(ru.reportId, ru.reportUserAccessRight) as id,
     ru.reportId as nodeId,
     r.name,
-  'report' as type,
+    'Report' as type,
     ru.reportUserAccessRight as accessRight
-  from {savePath}.reportUsers as ru left join {savePath}.reports as r
+    from {savePath}.reportUsers as ru
+    left join {savePath}.reports as r
       on ru.reportId = r.id
   """))\
   .union(spark.sql(f"""
     select
     concat(du.datasetId, du.datasetUserAccessRight) as id,
     du.datasetId as nodeId,
     d.name,
-  'dataset' as type,
+    'Dataset' as type,
     du.datasetUserAccessRight as accessRight
-  from {savePath}.datasetsusers as du left join {savePath}.datasets as d
+    from {savePath}.datasetsusers as du
+    left join {savePath}.datasets as d
       on du.datasetId = d.id
   """))\
+  .union(spark.sql(f"""
+    select
+    id,
+    id as nodeId,
+    displayName as name,
+    'Group' as type,
+    null as accessRight
+    from {savePath}.aadgroups
+  """))\
+  .union(spark.sql(f"""
+    select
+    id,
+    id as nodeId,
+    displayName as name,
+    'User' as type,
+    null as accessRight
+    from {savePath}.aadusers
+  """))\
+  .union(spark.sql(f"""
+    select
+    appId AS id,
+    appId as nodeId,
-  .union(spark.sql(f"select id, id as nodeId, displayName as name, 'group' as type, null as accessRight from {savePath}.aadgroups"))\
+    displayName as name,
+    'App' as type,
-  .union(spark.sql(f"select id, id as nodeId, displayName as name, 'user' as type, null as accessRight from {savePath}.aadusers"))\
+    null as accessRight
+    from {savePath}.aadapps
+  """))\
   .distinct()

 e = spark.sql(f"""